$G$-displays of Hodge type and formal $p$-divisible groups: Descent

 As $R$ varies, the frame $\underline{W}(R)$ is naturally a functor of $R$.
 In fact, this association determines an fpqc sheaf in frames because the functors $R \mapsto W(R)$ and $R \mapsto I(R)$ both determine fpqc sheaves of abelian groups.
 Denote by $\textup{PGrMod}_W$ the fibered category over $\textup{Nilp}_{\zz_p}$ whose fiber over $R$ in $\textup{Nilp}_{\zz_p}$ is the category $\textup{PGrMod}(\underline{W}(R))$.
 By \cite[Lemma 4.3.2]{Lau2018}, \textup{PGrMod}$_W$ is an fpqc stack over $\textup{Nilp}_{\zz_p}$.
 The goal of this section is to prove the analog of this statement, replacing $W(R)^\oplus$ with $W(B/A)^\oplus$.
 We need to be a little careful here, because the behavior of the relative Witt frame differs from that of the Witt frame.
 In particular, we must replace the fpqc topology with the \'etale topology.

 Let us begin by checking some \'etale-local properties of finite projective graded modules over semi-frames.
-Suppose $\underline{S}$ is an \'etale sheaf of semi-frames on $\text{Spec }R$, and write $\uS(R') = (S(R'), \tau(R'))$ for an \'etale $R$-algebra $R'$.
-The following lemma containes analogs of \cite[Lemmas 2.13 - 2.15]{Daniels2019}. \begin{lemma} Let $R \to R'$ be a faithfully flat \'etale ring homomorphism. \begin{enumerate}[$($i$)$] \item If $M$ is a finite projective graded $S(R)$-module, then there is an exact sequence
+The following lemma is analogous to \cite[Lemmas 2.10 - 2.12]{Daniels2019}. \begin{lemma} Suppose $\underline{S}$ is an \'etale sheaf of semi-frames on $\text{Spec }R$, with the property that $\uS(R') = (S(R'), \tau(R'))$ is a semi-frame for $R'$ for all \'etale $R$-algebras $R'$.
+If $R \to R'$ is a faithfully flat \'etale ring homomorphism, then the following hold: \begin{enumerate}[$($i$)$] \item If $M$ is a finite projective graded $S(R)$-module, then there is an exact sequence

 where the arrows are induced by applying $S$ to the usual exact sequence